IsabelleColetti/IsabelleColetti/CSCI 340/README.md

-- :star: These are the programs I created for CSCI 340 -Data Structures and Algorithms at NIU in Fall 2021.
+- :star: These are the programs I created for CSCI 340 - Data Structures and Algorithms at NIU in Fall 2021.
 John Winans was my professor
 - :star: All work is my own